ohsean812/phase-5-capstone-grosharey/README.md

 ## Running the Application

-1. This application uses Ruby for the backend.
+1. This application uses Ruby 2.7.4.
 Run the command `rails s` to start the server.
 2. While the server is running, open a separate terminal.
 In this new terminal, run the command `npm start --prefix client` to start the application and open it in your browser.